jessiepelosi/ferntxms/README.md

 # Fern Transcriptomes

-Jessie Pelosi, Emily Kim, Emily B. Sessa, and W. Brad Barbazuk
+Code and data for the paper: "Phylotranscriptomics illuminates gene family evolution and transposable element landscape across ferns" by Jessie A. Pelosi, Emily Kim, Emily B. Sessa, and W. Brad Barbazuk

 Code Written By: Jessie Pelosi and Emily Kim

 Last Updated: July 6, 2021

-Fern transcriptome analysis- split into folder:
+This repository is split into the following folders:
 <b>

  1) Assembly and Annotation